Tulsa Zoo: Dave Zucconi Conservation Center

 Constructed in 1957, the Conservation Center has a large variety of animals including primates, reptiles, birds, and fish.
 Some animals exhibited include American flamingos, wrinkled hornbills, giant snakehead, radiated tortoises, Diana monkeys, white-faced saki monkeys, Fiji banded iguanas, and a Grand Cayman Island blue iguana.

 Tulsa Penguins On Parade

 The African black-footed penguin exhibit was funded through a citywide art campaign, popularized by the gifting of 6-foot (1.8 m) sculptures, depicting a penguin with certain visual characteristics based on its location or owner, to businesses or organizations who donated to the exhibit.
-There are currently 29 of these sculptures throughout the city; they are popularly known as "Tulsa Penguins".
+There were originally 29 of these sculptures throughout the city; they are popularly known as "Tulsa Penguins".
+One penguin sculpture was destroyed in 2021.

-Future developments

-As part of the zoo's new 20-year Master Plan, released in 2012, the zoo announced that work would begin on the second master plan project.
-The second project is The Lost Kingdom Exhibit highlighting rare animals from Asia.
-Animals exhibiting include Malayan tigers, snow leopard and Komodo dragon.
-The Helmerich Foundation made the lead gift to fund the zoo's new tiger exhibit.
-In honor of the gift, the Tulsa Zoo named the new facility Lost Kingdom: The Helmerich Tiger exhibit, part of the Lost Kingdom complex.
-In addition to The Helmerich Foundation's gift, the Hardesty Family Foundation also donated to the Lost Kingdom complex.
-The Hardesty Family Foundation made a contribution for the new snow leopard facility, Lost Kingdom: The Hardesty Snow Leopard habitat.
-This new exhibit provides the zoo's snow leopards a state-of-the-art enclosure, while allowing guests to see the animals up close.

-Conservation program
+Conservation efforts

-The Tulsa Zoo Conservation Program is one of the leading conservation organizations in Oklahoma.
-It has supported over 200 projects globally and locally, including a conservation education program to reduce the use of palm oil, FrogWatch USA, and ocean conservation education.
+The Tulsa Zoo Conservation Program claims it has supported over 200 projects globally and locally, including a conservation education program to reduce the use of palm oil, FrogWatch USA, and ocean conservation education.